How Can a Doula Enhance My Birth Plan?

 Birth planning and setting up birth preferences can be a daunting task.
 To some, it may seem as simple as filling out a template that may or may not be provided by your medical team.
-As a doula of 18 years, birth plans are the main tool to ensuring improved birth experiences…when they are used correctly!
+Birth plans are the main tool to ensuring improved birth experiences…when they are used correctly!

 Let’s backtrack a bit to define the terms doulas and birth plans, so we are all on the same page.